xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-revocation.rst

   - compress the byte array using DEFLATE [:rfc:`1951`] with the ZLIB [:rfc:`1950`] data format.
 Implementations are RECOMMENDED to use the highest compression level available.
   - make available to Relying Parties, and Wallet Instances, an endpoint to request Status Lists.

 The Issuer of a Digital Credential MUST use the following values for possible Statuses of the issued Digital Credentials:

   - 0x00 - ``VALID`` - The Digital Credential is valid.
   - 0x01 - ``INVALID`` - The Digital Credential is revoked.
-  - 0x02 - ``SUSPENDED`` - The Digital Credential is temporarily invalid, hanging, debarred from privilege.
+  - 0x02 - ``SUSPENDED`` - The Digital Credential is temporarily invalid, hanging.
 This state is reversible.
   - 0x03 - ``UPDATE`` - The Digital Credential metadata parameters have changed.
   - 0x04 - ``ATTRIBUTE_UPDATE`` - The Digital Credential attributes have changed.

 For example, if five states for a certain Digital Credential are possible, then k=4.
 If the Credential Issuer creates an array to store the statuses of 6 Digital Credentials, whose validity statuses are 0, 0, 0, 4, 1, 2, respectively; it will:

   - create the bite array ``[0, 0, 0, 0, 0, 0, 0, 0; 0, 1, 0, 0, 0, 0, 0, 0; 0, 0, 1, 0, 0, 0, 0, 1]`` which in exadecimal notation generates the byte array ``[0x00, 0x40, 0x21]``.
   - compress the array using DEFLATE.